Pastor Larry, Pastor Pat & Pastor Brent Freeman co-founded Pathways Church, and planning stages began.

 The expanded Sevierville Auditorium reopened for services on Wednesday night with an additional 20 feet and 200 seat capacity per service.

 For the first time in it’s History, Pathways Church held special Revivial services every night for one week, at both locations.
 As a result, 203 people gave their life to Christ.

 December 3, 2017

 In August, Pathways began a partnership with Grove Church in Greensboro, NC.
 After months as a partner Church, on December 3rd Grove Church voted to become part of the Pathways Church family.
 This formed the foundation of our third campus, Greensboro.
-While currently holding prelaunch services, we’re looking forward to the grand opening of this campus this spring.
+While currently holding prelaunch services, we’re looking forward to the grand opening of this campus in 2018.

 From humble beginnings, God has seen Pathways Church grow to a weekly average attendance of 2,500+ people.
 We believe greater days are ahead as we continue to influence Tennessee, North Carolina and beyond.